 - Feeding Tips: If your baby is still dependent on breastmilk/ formula, you might want to be a little pushy with solid foods, as your child should already be teething.

-Since the intake of solid foods will only keep increasing, mothers who have breastfed or chosen formula so far can safely decrease the amount of servings they offer their infants.
-Formula fed kids need only one serving per day, while breastmilk can be decreased up to 2 or 3 servings per day.
+Since the intake of solid foods will only keep increasing, mothers who have breastfed or chosen formula so far can safely decrease the number of servings they offer their infants.
+Formula-fed kids need only one serving per day, while breastmilk can be decreased up to 2 or 3 servings per day.

-And finally, the last crucial months before your kids turn the big 1!
-As your kids increasingly transition to solid foods, proud mothers can happily look for signs that ensure that your baby is growing older.
+And finally, the last crucial months before your kid turns the big 1!
+As the kid increasingly transitions to solid foods, the proud mother can happily look for signs that ensure that their baby is growing older.

 For one, your baby will suddenly feel the need to put whatever they find in their grasp into their mouths.
 As dangerous as it sounds, it sure is a positive sign that your baby is craving for varied foods now.
 Your baby will also make cute little chewing gestures, try and pick up whatever they find around them and turn objects around their hands.
 All such signs and more are reminders that your baby is growing up.

 - How Much to Feed Per Day: As covered earlier, the process of feeding your baby depends upon what period of growth we are looking at.
-For one, infants between ages 9 to 12 will still need to be breast fed or formula fed, but the servings must go down quite a bit.
-As babies will continue to rely on more solid foods, it will be seen that very soon mashed beans and milks products such as cheese and yoghurt will be preferred.
-For age groups before that, the comprehensive breakdown above can be easily followed to make sure that your kids are neither going hungry, nor overfed.
+For one, infants between ages 9 to 12 will still need to be breastfed or formula-fed, but the servings must go down quite a bit.
+As babies will continue to rely on more solid foods, it will be seen that very soon mashed beans and milk products such as cheese and yoghurt will be preferred.
+For age groups before that, the comprehensive breakdown above can be easily followed to make sure that your kids are neither going hungry nor overfed.